Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Mastectomy is surgery to remove the breast.
-The most common mastectomies are called simple (or total) and modified radical.
+The most common mastectomies are called simple (or total) mastectomy and modified radical mastectomy.
 During these procedures, the chest muscle under the breast is not removed.
 As a result, arm strength remains.
 Keeping the chest muscle also makes reconstruction easier.

 During a simple mastectomy, the breast tissue (lobules, ducts, and fatty tissue) and the nipple are removed.
 This surgery most often needs a hospital stay.
 Based on the results of surgery and follow-up tests, more treatment may be needed.

 This type of mastectomy is usually done to treat invasive cancer that has spread to the lymph nodes.
-During the mastectomy the breast tissue and a strip of skin with the nipple is removed.
-Some of the axillary lymph nodes are also removed.
+During the procedure, the breast tissue and a strip of skin with the nipple are removed.
+Some of the lymph nodes under the arm are also removed.
 (These are lymph nodes in the arm pit.)
 The removed nodes are tested for cancer.
 Sometimes a surgical drain is used to keep fluid from building up.
 This drain usually stays in for 1 to 2 weeks after surgery.
 Modified radical mastectomy almost always needs a hospital stay.
 Based on the results of the surgery and follow-up tests, more treatment may also be needed.